Mira0507/path_variable_public/README.md

 echo "I'm cool!"
 ```

 It will print "I'm cool!".
 And I ensure the file is executable by running `chmod 770 cool` (this will give read/write/execute permission of the file `cool` to me and my group members).
-The next step is to export my `$PATH` after adding the directory having the new file `cool` to the `$PATH`.
+The next step is to export the updated `$PATH` with the new directory having `cool`.

 ```bash